abdulkatherjava/CafeManagement/README.md

 - category and menu items APIs are ready
 - postman collection for both ready
 - testing done for both
-- had common sorting and pagination
+- had common sorting and pagination done